Graduate Certificate in Health and Health Policy

 - WWS 565 / SOC 565 Social Determinants of Health, Sanyu Mojola

-- WWS 594c Maternal & Child Health: Culture, Controversy & Policy, Betsy Armstrong (Half-term: Session I)
+- WWS 594c Maternal & Child Health: Culture, Controversy & Policy, Betsy Armstrong (Half-term: Session II)

-- WWS 594d Challenges in State and Local Health Policy, Heather Howard (Half-term: Session II)
+- WWS 594d Challenges in State and Local Health Policy, Heather Howard (Half-term: Session I)

-- WWS 594v Vaccination Policy and Epidemic Dynamics, Bryan Grenfell *(Session TBD)
+- WWS 594v Vaccination Policy and Epidemic Dynamics, Bryan Grenfell (Half-term: Session II)

 In exceptional cases, students may be granted special permission to substitute one of the two required elective courses with either a health-related graduate-level course offered by a department outside of the Woodrow Wilson School (WWS), or a WWS graduate level course that is not on the list of approved electives.